23013357/19CS301-Module-4/README.md

 Exp.No:4(e)	SEB- ARITHMETIC CALCULATION USING CLASS

 ### AIM
-To write a python program to perform addition and division operation using class and if,elif.. class name should be saveetha, function name should be setvalues( to set a and b values) add and div.cases : choice 1 ->perform addition ,choice 2-> perform division ,  choice 0 -> exiting, other choices -> print 'invalid choice'
+To write a python program to perform multiplication and division operation using class and if,elif.. class name should be saveetha, function name should be setvalues( to set a and b values) add and div.cases : choice 1 ->perform multiplication ,choice 2-> perform division ,  choice 0 -> exiting, other choices -> print 'invalid choice'
 ### ALGORITHM

 Step 1:	 Begin the program.